DanieleOgnibene/TaskBookExtended/readme.md

 $ tb -t @coding Fix issue `#42` p:3
 ```

-To update the priority level of a specific task after its creation, use the `--priority`/`-p` option along with the id the target task, prefixed by the `@` symbol, and an integer of value `1`, `2` or `3`.
-Note that the order in which the target id and priority level are placed is not significant.
+To update the priority level of multiple tasks after their creation, use the `--priority`/`-p` option along with the ids, prefixed by the `@` symbol, and an integer of value `1`, `2` or `3`.
+Note that the order in which the target ids and priority level are placed is not significant.

 ```
-$ tb -p @1 2
+$ tb -p @1 @3 2
 ```

 ### Move Item